Prevention and Treatment of Periodontal Diseases in Primary Care

 The Guidance Development Group for this guidance included representatives of the British Society of Periodontology (BSP).
 The inclusion of the BSP logo signifies the Society’s endorsement of the guidance as a source of reliable, high quality professional advice that promotes the provision of safe and effective oral health care for patients.
-Click here for more information on the SDCEP guidance development process.
+Further information on the SDCEP guidance development process is available.

 During the development process, potential barriers and facilitators for the implementation of this guidance were identified.
-A Guidance Implementation Summary of information about these is provided.
+A Guidance Implementation Summary (PDF)of information about these is provided.
 For further details visit the TRiaDS website.

 NICE has accredited the process used by the Scottish Dental Clinical Effectiveness Programme to produce its Prevention and Treatment of Periodontal Diseases in Primary Care guidance.
 Accreditation is valid for 5 years from 15 March 2016.
 More information on accreditation can be viewed at www.nice.org.uk/accreditation.
 Further information about NICE accreditation of SDCEP guidance can be viewed at NICE Accreditation.